SEIZURE DISORDER IN DOGS

 It is a lucky pet that never has another seizure after beginning medications; but an occasional breakthrough seizure (as disturbing as it may be to watch) is rarely of serious concern.
 It is important not to put yourself in danger around a seizing pet.
 Involuntary jaw motion may bite you and in the period of post ictal disorientation the pet may not recognize you and may snap.
 There are, however, some emergency situations:

-An isolated seizure at home probably does not require more than staying out of the way and keeping the pet from hurting himself but if either situation above occurs, then first aid is needed: Rectal administration of valium®.
+An isolated seizure at home probably does not require more than staying out of the way and keeping the pet from hurting himself but if either situation above occurs, then first aid is needed: Rectal administration of diazepam (valium®).
 In initial studies the injectable product was delivered rectally with a special syringe that could be kept at home.
 The rectal route avoids any danger of being bitten while trying to administer medication.
-Recently compounding pharmacies have been able to produce valium rectal suppositories which may be easier to use than the syringe method, however, absorption rates are unknown with these products and most neurologists prefer using the injectable product.
-Rectal valium administration has been used successfully for many years in epileptic children; the technique has adapted well to veterinary patients.
-Valium can also be given nasally but there is a greater chance of being bitten.
+Recently compounding pharmacies have been able to produce diazepam rectal suppositories which may be easier to use than the syringe method, however, absorption rates are unknown with these products and most neurologists prefer using the injectable product.
+Rectal diazepam administration has been used successfully for many years in epileptic children; the technique has adapted well to veterinary patients.
+Diazepam can also be given nasally but there is a greater chance of being bitten.

 CAN SEIZURE MEDICATION BE STOPPED?